 inform bus passengers on the variety of user priorities to enable better decision-making regarding the appropriate use of space?

 When traveling by bus as a wheelchair user, there may not be enough space on the bus to board.
-The interviewees reported from their experience that it often happens that baby carriage users or people with heavy luggage block the area intended for people with physical disabilities.
+The interviewees reported from their experience that it often happens that buggy users or people with heavy luggage block the area intended for people with physical disabilities.

 Concepting